-- i. cash consideration in the aggregate amount of US\$20,000; - ii.
+- i. cash consideration in the aggregate amount of \$20,000; - ii.
 100,000 common shares in the capital of the Company ("Consideration Shares") to be issued by the Company to Golden Minerals Company ("Golden Minerals"); and - iii.
 300,000 Consideration Shares to be issued by the Company to Golden Minerals in the event that 10,000 meters of drilling is successfully completed on the Property, or on an earlier date mutually agreed upon by the parties; and iv.
 600,000 Consideration Shares to be issued by the Company to Golden Minerals in the event that the Company obtains a PEA (Preliminary Economic Assessment) or other positive engineering study in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") over any or all of the Property, or on an earlier date mutually agreed upon by the parties.

 On November 28, 2023, the Company signed an Option Agreement with Barrick Gold Corporation ("Barrick") on the Tres Marias Property located in southern Peru.
-Barrick must pay the Company a total of US\$175,000 over a 5-year period (\$100,000 received) and spend \$500,000 in exploration work to earn 100% of the Property subject to the Company retaining a 1.5% NSR royalty.
-Barrick has the right to purchase 1%, of the NSR royalty for US\$750,000, which would decrease the Company's NSR royalty from 1.5% to 0.5%.
+Barrick must pay the Company a total of \$175,000 over a 5-year period (\$100,000 received) and spend \$500,000 in exploration work to earn 100% of the Property subject to the Company retaining a 1.5% NSR royalty.
+Barrick has the right to purchase 1%, of the NSR royalty for \$750,000, which would decrease the Company's NSR royalty from 1.5% to 0.5%.
+Barrick has since dropped the option and returned the property to the Company.